 Sponsor Protocol No.: LCCC1612

-LCCC 1612: P53 Mutational Status and Circulating Free HPV DNA for the Management of HPV-associated OPSCC
+Protocol Title: P53 Mutational Status and cf HPV DNA for the Management of HPV-associated OPSCC

 Objective: The primary objective of this study is to evaluate whether genomic based risk-stratification can be used in deciding whether to de-intensify in patients with Human Papillomavirus (HPV)-associated Oropharyngeal Squamous Cell Carcinoma (OPSCC) with > 10 pack years smoking history.
 Hypothesis: Patients with HPV-associated OPSCC, > 10 pack years smoking history, and non-mutated p53 will have similar 2 year progression-free survival (PFS) as patients with

 Description: Assessment for surgical evaluation Decision for surgical evaluation will be based on the results of the PET/CT and clinical exam 10-16 weeks after CRT.
 Patients with a positive PET/CT scan will undergo surgical evaluation at the discretion of the surgeon.
 Patients with a negative PET/CT scan will be observed.

 Phase: Phase II